patzsantos/GuardianDirectory/README.md

 6) Clear fields
 7) Exit

 In the fields, the contact information details can be viewed.
-The details of the contact that will be asked upon listing a contact are:
+The details that will be asked upon listing a contact are:
 1) Last name
 2) First name
 3) Contact Number